Identifying causal effects with subjective ordinal outcomes: Model

-Let us take for granted that there exists a meaningful latent value $H_i$ for each individual, that the researcher is ultimately interested in as an outcome.
-With the life satisfaction example in mind, I will often refer to $H_i$ as $i's$ underlying ``happiness'', which the researcher aims to learn about given those individuals' subjective reports $R_i$.\footnote{The model extends naturally to a setting in which the definition of ``$H$'' is itself subjective, in the sense that different individuals use different latent variables when constructing their responses.
+Suppose that there exists a meaningful latent value $H_i$ for each individual which the researcher is ultimately interested in as an outcome.
+With the life satisfaction example in mind, I will often refer to $H_i$ as $i's$ underlying ``happiness'', which the researcher aims to learn about given those individuals' responses $R_i$.\footnote{The model extends naturally to a setting in which the definition of ``$H$'' is itself subjective, in the sense that different individuals use different latent variables when constructing their responses.
 The key requirement is that these subjectively defined latent variables in turn reflect increasing transformations of an objective variable of interest.
-See Appendix \ref{sec:extended}.}
+See Appendix \ref{sec:extended}.} Section \ref{sec:params} discusses the interpretation of $H_i$ as a measure of utility.
+In the body of this paper I take $H_i$ to be a scalar, but Appendix \ref{sec:multivariate} extends results to the vector case.

-The researcher observes a sample of $(R_i,X_i)$ across individuals $i$ generated as:
+The researcher observes a sample of $(R_i,X_i,W_i)$ across individuals $i$ generated as: